blairj09-talks/nhs-r-2020/README.md

 [![APIs in R with Plumber Title Slide](img/title-slide.jpg)](slides/slides.pdf)

 This talk highlights using [Plumber](https://www.rplumber.io/) to solve a common set of data science problems by converting standard R code into responsive web APIs.
+Examples and slides are extensively borrowed from a recent [RStudio webinar on Plumber](https://github.com/blairj09-talks/plumber-webinar-2020).

 ## Environment